Fitzgerald Toussaint: 2014

 On May 29, 2014, Toussaint was signed as an undrafted free agent by the Baltimore Ravens of the National Football League.
 Toussaint rushed for 20 yards on four attempts during the Ravens' first preseason game against the San Francisco 49ers.
 He did not play again until the fourth preseason game against the New Orleans Saints, where he rushed for a game-high 103 yards on 17 carries and caught his only targeted pass for another nine yards.
-Despite his successful play in the final game of the preseason, Toussaint was released by the Ravens on August 30, 2014 in the final round of cuts before the regular season.
+Despite his successful play in the final game of the preseason, Toussaint was released by the Ravens on August 30, 2014, in the final round of cuts before the regular season.
 Toussaint was re-signed to the Ravens practice squad on August 31, 2014.
-Toussaint was promoted to the Ravens roster on September 6, 2014 after fellow running back Lorenzo Taliaferro was placed on injured reserve.
+Toussaint was promoted to the Ravens roster on September 6, 2014, after fellow running back Lorenzo Taliaferro was placed on injured reserve.

-On September 21, 2014, he made his professional regular season debut during the Ravens' 23-21 victory over the Cleveland Browns.
+On September 21, 2014, he made his professional regular season debut during the Ravens' 23–21 victory over the Cleveland Browns.
 On December 21, 2014, Toussiant had his first career carry for a two-yard gain and had his first career reception on a five-yard pass from Joe Flacco.
-He finished the 25-13 loss to the Houston Texans with a total of four carries for 11-yards and two receptions for 20-yards.
+He finished the 25–13 loss to the Houston Texans with a total of four carries for 11-yards and two receptions for 20-yards.
 He finished his rookie season with six carries for 12 rushing yards and three receptions for 27 receiving yards in four games.
-Throughout his rookie campaign, Toussaint was the Baltimore Raven's fourth-string running back, behind Justin Forsett, Lorenzo Taliaferro, and Bernard Pierce.
+Throughout his rookie campaign, Toussaint was the Baltimore Ravens' fourth-string running back, behind Justin Forsett, Lorenzo Taliaferro, and Bernard Pierce.